Start date: 23 March 2021

 Duration: 4 Days, 10am to 4pm each day

 Course code: N/A

+It is planned to hold this popular EMC course again in the Autumn to satisfy demand - please click on the "Enquire Now" link to register your interest and be notified once dates are tied down.
 This 4 day EMC Design course provides a good outline of the basics of EM theory and common EMC problems.
 It will cover all aspects of equipment design necessary to ensure a compliant design with a particular emphasis on PCB design and the implications of the various components.
 The course will include practical demonstrations and workshops.

 Due to demand this course was run twice in 2020 on 13 - 16 July and 20 - 23 October and the next course is scheduled for 23 - 26 Mar 2021.